 USDA maintains a database of approved establishments, which is sortable by state and item type.
 You will need to select an Approved Establishment before you begin the import process.

 If you are a taxidermist and are interested in becoming an Approved Establishment, you will need to work with USDA to develop the appropriate plans and have your facility inspected by one of our veterinary officials.
-Contact your local Veterinary Services Service Center to begin the process.
+Contact your local Veterinary Services Office to begin the process.